brownplt/chaff-gen-artifacts/README.md

 - `docker run --rm -it sidprasad/chaff-eval DocDiff`: This may take a few minutes to run, and should output 2 tables.
 - `docker run --rm -it sidprasad/fv-eval DocDiff`: This should output A list as well as a large table.

+# [Optional] Running all executable components

+The sections below describe data and executable components that comprise this artifact, alongside how to evaluate these components.
+We recommend following these guidelines in order.
+However, if you would rather *first* run *all* executable components, you can do so by running the `run-all.sh` script.

+Since it launches several long-running containers, this script will take several hours to run.
+In our experience it may take as long as 16 hours.
+This script captures executable output in the following files:

+- wfe-clustering-semantic-DocDiff.txt
+- wfe-clustering-semantic-Nile.txt
+- wfe-clustering-semantic-Filesystem.txt
+- wfe-clustering-levenshtein-DocDiff.txt
+- wfe-clustering-levenshtein-Nile.txt
+- wfe-clustering-levenshtein-Filesystem.txt
+- wfe-clustering-tree_diff-DocDiff.txt
+- wfe-clustering-tree_diff-Nile.txt
+- wfe-clustering-tree_diff-Filesystem.txt

+These can be evaluated as described in the section [Artifact 1.3 : Cluster Evaluation](#artifact-13--cluster-evaluation).

+- fv-eval-DocDiff.txt
+- fv-eval-Nile.txt
+- fv-eval-Filesystem.txt

+These can be evaluated as described in the section [Artifact 1.4: Feature Vectors (Semantic Clusters)](#artifact-14-feature-vectors-semantic-clusters)

+- chaff-eval-DocDiff.txt
+- chaff-eval-Nile.txt
+- chaff-eval-Filesystem.txt
+These can be evaluated as described in the section [Artifact 2.2](#artifact-22)

 # Overview of Claims

 Mutation testing for example suites is an effective way to make sure students solve the